LlmKira/Docs/docs/en/dev/basic.md

     @abstractmethod
     def pre_check(self) -> Union[bool, str]:
         """
-        Pre-check, return False if not qualified, return True if qualified Returns a string indicating unqualified status with a reason
+        Pre-check, if it is not qualified, return False, otherwise return True
         """
         return ...

     @abstractmethod
     def func_message(self, message_text, **kwargs):
         """
-        If it is qualified, it returns message, otherwise it returns None, which means it will not be processed.
+        If qualified, return message, otherwise return None, indicating that it is not processed
+        message_text: 消息文本
+        message_raw: 消息原始数据 `RawMessage`
         """
         for i in self.keywords:
             if i in message_text:
                 return self.function
-        # Regular matching
+        # 正则匹配
         if self.pattern:
             match = self.pattern.match(message_text)
             if match: